 First, choose one of the story scales above.

-Then, outline a scene in which a character is faced with the negative value in that scale.
+Then, outline the inciting incident scene or another scene in which your protagonist is faced with the negative value in that scale.

-Finally, set a time for fifteen minutes, and write as much of your scene as you can.
+Finally, set a timer for fifteen minutes.
+Write as much of your scene as you can.

 When your time is up, post your scene in the Pro Practice Workshop here.
 And when you're done, check out others who have shared their scenes.
 Let them know what you think!

 Not a member yet?
 Come join us here.
 We're a group of writers committed to practicing together.